-9.6 Testing framework
+10.6 Testing framework

-[This section should discuss the testing framework that is used for checking the distributed checkers.]
+[This section should discuss the testing framework that is used for testing the distributed checkers.]

-9.7 Debugging options
+10.7 Debugging options

 The Checker Framework provides debugging options that can be helpful when writing checker.
 These are provided via the standard javac "-A" switch, which is used to pass options to an annotation processor.